Code Blue Extreme Cold 2023-2024

 Code Blue Extreme Cold Alert Information

 The Health Commissioner may declare a Code Blue Extreme Cold Alert based on the following criteria:

 - When temperatures, including wind chill, are expected to be 13˚F or below.
 This threshold can be reached by having a temperature at or below 20˚F with 5 mph sustained winds or a temperature at or below 25˚F with 15 mph sustained winds.

 - When other conditions (i.e. strong winds, forecasted precipitation for more than two hours, extended periods of cold, sudden cold after a warm period) are deemed by the Health Commissioner to be severe enough to present a substantial threat to the life or health of vulnerable Baltimore citizens.

-When possible, the decision to declare Code Blue Extreme Cold Alert will be made by 5:00 p.m. on the previous business day or by 5:00 p.m. on Friday before the weekend in which extreme winter weather is forecasted.
+When possible, the decision to make a Code Blue Extreme Cold declaration will be made by 5:00 p.m. on the previous business day or by 5:00 p.m. on Friday before the weekend in which extreme winter weather is forecasted.
 When appropriate, the declaration will specify the risk period as “all day” or “night only” based on forecasted temperatures.

 Residents can also call 311 to report specific concerns about vulnerable neighbors during Code Blue Extreme Cold Alerts.
 Call 911 if you are having a cold-related emergency.

-A Code Blue Extreme Cold declaration triggers several responses aimed at providing shelter and services for homeless individuals.
+A Code Blue Extreme Cold declaration triggers several responses aimed at providing shelter and services for individuals experiencing homelessness.

 - On nights when Code Blue Extreme Cold has been declared, the Salvation Army FEEDMORE canteen provides hot drinks and other items to individuals experiencing homelessness.